-is impossible, 2) a relative activity factor is needed for scaling to in vivo, 3) enzymes are removed from their natural intracellular environment, and 4) the addition of cofactors is required (Brandon et al., 2003).
+A limitation of the systems suggested by the FDA is the use of human liver microsomes and recombinant enzymes.
+These in vitro systems are useful to obtain high levels of rare isoforms or to determine the role of one single enzyme in the metabolic profile (Parmentier et al., 2017).
+However, there are several disadvantages to using recombinant enzymes, namely, (i) the evaluation of the cooperation between enzymes is impossible, (ii) a relative activity factor is needed for scaling to in vivo, (iii) enzymes are removed from their natural intracellular environment and (iv) the addition of cofactors is required (Brandon et al., 2003).
 Human liver microsomes are frequently used because of their low cost, high availability, ease of use, and high throughput (Lindmark et al., 2018).
-They represent a more advanced experimental model than recombinant enzymes, despite the fact that they also require the addition of cofactors and that they lack transporters or cell membranes as well as several key drug-metabolizing enzymes [e.g., sulfotransferase, aldehyde oxidase (AO), and xanthine oxidase].
-This could result in higher relative contributions of CYP and uridine diphosphate glucuronosyltransferase (UGT) enzymes to drug metabolism as compared with the human in vivo situation (Brandon et al., 2003).
+They represent a more advanced experimental model than recombinant enzymes, despite the fact that they also require the addition of cofactors and that they lack transporters or cell membranes as well as several key drug-metabolizing enzymes (e.g. sulfotransferase, aldehyde oxidase (AO), and xanthine oxidase).
+This could result in higher relative contributions of CYP and uridine diphosphate glucuronosyltransferase (UGT) enzymes to drug metabolism as compared to the human in vivo situation (Brandon et al., 2003).
 The latter may result in an underestimation of the in vivo clearance of a drug product (Brown et al., 2007).
-Another problem that may arise when using human liver microsomes is the potential dependence of CYP enzyme activity on microsomal isolation (Nelson et al., 2001).
-Therefore, human hepatocytes are preferred for in vitro metabolic clearance experiments because they possess the full complement of phase I and phase II drugmetabolizing enzymes like sulfotransferase enzymes, AO, and xanthine oxidase (Brown et al., 2007).
-Human hepatocytes are cofactor selfsufficient, allow a simultaneous assessment of multiple enzymes/transporters, and better resemble the in vivo situation (Jiang et al., 2015; Lindmark et al., 2018).
+Another problem that may arise when using human liver microsomes is the potential dependency of CYP enzyme activity on microsomal isolation (Nelson et al., 2001).
+Therefore, human hepatocytes are preferred for in vitro metabolic clearance experiments because they possess the full complement of phase I and phase II drug-metabolizing enzymes like sulfotransferase enzymes, AO, and xanthine oxidase (Brown et al., 2007).
+Human hepatocytes are cofactor self-sufficient, allow a simultaneous assessment of multiple enzymes/transporters and better resemble the in vivo situation (Jiang et al., 2015; Lindmark et al., 2018).
 The ability to cryopreserve has helped to overcome the limited availability of human hepatocytes, contributing to the increasing popularity of human hepatocytes as an in vitro system to evaluate drug metabolism (Smith et al., 2012).

 The availability of selective inhibitors is essential for predicting fm{CYP} when using human hepatocytes.
 The most frequently used chemical inhibitor for CYP2C19 is omeprazole.
 However, omeprazole also inhibits CYP3A4, CYP2C9 (Ko et al., 1997), and UGT1A1 (Liu et al., 2011) in human liver microsomes and hepatocytes.
 In rare cases, this could result in an overprediction of the CYP2C19 contribution, potentially leading to unnecessary attrition of promising NCEs from the drug pipeline (Cai et al., 2004).
 Hence, researchers have looked for alternative CYP2C19 inhibitors to omeprazole.
-Several studies showed the CYP2C19 inhibitory potential of (+)-N-3-benzylnirvanol and (-)-N-3-benzylphenobarbital in human liver microsomes and their superiority over omeprazole (Suzuki et al., 2002; Cai et al., 2004). (-)-N-3-Benzylphenobarbital is already used in some in vitro suspended human hepatocyte studies (Kazmi et al., 2019), although a full validation in suspended human hepatocytes has presently not been published.
-Therefore, the current study investigated the potential of (-)-N-3benzylphenobarbital and (+)-N-3-benzylnirvanol as CYP and non-CYP selective inhibitors of CYP2C19 in suspended human hepatocytes as alternatives to the nonselective CYP2C19 inhibitor omeprazole.
+Several studies showed the CYP2C19 inhibitory potential of (+)-N-3-benzylnirvanol and (-)-N-3-benzylphenobarbital in human liver microsomes, and their superiority over omeprazole (Suzuki et al., 2002; Cai et al., 2004). (-)-N-3-Benzylphenobarbital is already used in some in vitro suspended human hepatocyte studies (Kazmi et al., 2019), although a full validation in suspended human hepatocytes has presently not been published.
+Therefore, the current study investigated the potential of (-)-N-3-benzylphenobarbital and (+)-N-3-benzylnirvanol as CYP and non-CYP selective inhibitors of CYP2C19 in suspended human hepatocytes as alternatives to the non-selective CYP2C19 inhibitor omeprazole.
 Compounds with a wide range of fm{CYP2C19} were subsequently applied to validate the selected CYP2C19 inhibitor in suspended human hepatocytes to predict the in vivo fm{CYP2C19}.